 Master's programs and doctoral programs are available at our graduate schools.
-The standard length of the master's programs is 2-years and standard length of the doctoral programs is 3-years.
-Master's degrees or doctoral degrees will be conferred after student completing the program.
+The standard length of the master's programs is 2 years and the standard length of the doctoral programs is 3 years.
+Master's degrees and doctoral degrees will be conferred after student completing the program.